cwchentw/mkg/README.md

 ## Philosophy

-`mkg` is a Makefile-based project generator that is
+`mkg` is a Makefile-based project generator that features

 * Green: `mkg` is a statically-compiled executable without any external runtime environment
 * Portable: `mkg` itself and the generated projects are portable on the big three desktop systems